dakcarto/QGIS-Documentation/source/docs/developer_guide/virtual_machines.rst

 and 10.7+ Client) can only be  legally virtualized on Mac hardware; whereas, Linux and Windows can be  virtualized on any CPU that supports them.

+.. warning:: The information below is for reference only.
+It is to be superseded by the :file:`qgis-dev-workshop.vmdk` setup in the newer **QGIS Developer Workshop**.

 .. _osgeolive_vm:

 OSGeo-Live QGIS-dev Virtual Machine